sestys/katacoda-scenarios/k8s-with-ansible/step1.md

-A K8s cluster is included in our environment, we just need to initialize it.
+A K8s cluster is included in the environment, we just need to initialize it.
 For this tutorial, we will use _Minikube_, a tool for local development for K8s, that runs a single-node K8s cluster.
-It provides the same interface as full K8s cluster.
+It provides the same interface as a full K8s cluster.

 First, please wait for the environment to be ready.
 This could take a while!
 Take a break and grab a coffee.